EgorGranon/Configure-Windows-Operating-System/README.md

 # Configure-Windows-Operating-System

 <h2>Description</h2>
-In this tutorial we will go through various configuration setups such as:<br />
+We will go through basic Windows OS configuration setups such as:<br />
 <br />

 - Encrypt a folder and its contents.